 Cheapest European countries for Indian travellers make for fantastic holiday destinations.
 A lot of people feel that Europe is expensive for the average Indian.
 But this isn’t entirely true.

-As surprising as it may sound but truth is, that there exists a lot of European nations where Indian backpackers, solo travellers and budget travellers can go tripping resourcefully.
+As surprising as it may sound but truth is, that there exist a lot of European nations where Indian backpackers, solo travellers and budget travellers can go tripping resourcefully.

 In the last few years of my travel odyssey, I’ve come across at least 11 nations in Europe that won’t hurt your pocket as much as you assume them to be.
 I found this the hard way.
 I hope my blog helps you to get it easy.

 11 Cheapest European Countries for Indian Travellers

 If you’ve been planning to go to Europe for a while but need to keep it resourceful, here are 11 European countries that I HIGHLY RECOMMEND you should be exploring this year.

 1. Hungary – The Welcoming Haven for Backpackers

 One of my first most affordable international trip was to Hungary.
 Ever since, I’ve advocated more and more people to travel this wonderful European nation.